-In 2017 (income year 2016), the S80/S20 income quintile share ratio in Belgium was 3.8.
-To achieve the sustainable development goal by 2030, income inequality must not increase.
+In 2020 (income year 2019), the S80/S20 income quintile share ratio in Belgium was 3.7.
+To achieve the sustainable development goal by 2030, this figure must not increase.
+Between 2004 and 2019 the trend is favourable (assessment of November 2021; without taking into account 2020, because the Covid-19 pandemic impacted data collection).

 Income quintile share ratio S80/S20 - Belgium and international comparison